-According to the Centers for Disease Control and Prevention, heat-related illnesses kill more than 600 people in the United States each year and injure thousands.
-High temperatures can be especially dangerous to vulnerable groups such as older adults, people with chronic medical conditions, infants and children, low-income households, athletes and outdoor workers such as those in the construction industry.
+With the official start of summer here, it’s a good time to remind everyone about heat related illnesses that kill more than 600 people a year in the U.S. and injure thousands more.
+The Centers for Disease Control and Prevention points out that the high temperatures can be especially dangerous to vulnerable groups such as older adults, people with chronic medical conditions, infants and children, low-income households, athletes and outdoor workers such as those in the construction industry.

 Heatstroke is the most severe heat-related illness and can lead to death.
 Essentially, heatstroke occurs when the body fails to sweat, and the internal temperature rises.
 Vital organs begin to “cook” causing hot skin, altered mental state, seizures, dizziness, nausea and loss of consciousness.
 The CDC recommends the following actions if someone is suffering from heatstroke:

 - Call 911 immediately.
 Heatstroke is a serious medical condition.

 - Move the person to a cooler place.

 - Help lower the person’s temperature with cool cloths or a cool bath.